Team-4-InteliDev-Solutions/deployment-document-template/README.md

 List of Sprint two features (and known issues, if any).

+- Phase 1 completed
-- First item
+- Phase 2
-- Second item
+  - from IA
-- Third item
+- Phase 3
-- Fourth item
+  - from IA
+- Additional requested features

 <!-- Contact -->